June 5, 2016.

 Unlike most places it appears that people were really big in the past.In the museum were displays of how they lived.
 Stone head in museum.

 The museum also included this fantastical map by Margaret Jones from Mabinogion, a Celtic classic of magic and myths from medieval times (around 1200 AD), giving rise to the stories of Tolkien and later King Arthur and his court.
 Detail of our route on the Lonely Planet map of Pembrokeshire.
 The Castell Henllys was our first stop after leaving Cardigan on the top right of the map.
-More about our 2016 trip to Wales.
+More about our 2016 trip to Wales and England.